2010s in music: Pop rock

-Although the fusion genre was not as popular as it was during the 1990s and early-to-mid-2000s, major pop rock acts in this decade included The Script, Train, OneRepublic, Maroon 5, Pink, Adam Lambert, Kelly Clarkson, 5 Seconds of Summer, Lady Gaga with the soundtrack of A Star Is Born and Avril Lavigne, while acts like The Fray and Daughtry had new lesser hits.
-Breakthrough acts included Bastille and Walk the Moon.
-Pop artists who rose in the 2010s who drew significantly on pop rock or rock included Alessia Cara, Billie Eilish, Halsey, and Lorde.
+Although pop rock was not as popular as it was during the 1990s and early-to-mid-2000s, major pop rock acts in this decade included Train, OneRepublic, Maroon 5, DNCE, Pink, Adam Lambert, Kelly Clarkson, Lady Gaga with the soundtrack of A Star Is Born, and Avril Lavigne, while acts like the Fray and Daughtry had lesser hits.
+Breakthrough acts included American Authors and Walk the Moon.
+Pop-punk-rooted acts Panic! at the Disco and Paramore had pop rock hits.
+Pop artists who rose in the 2010s who drew significantly on pop rock or rock included Alessia Cara, Billie Eilish, and Halsey.
 Taylor Swift collaborated with alternative rock artists in the late 2010s and would enter the alternative rock charts in 2020.

 Contemporary R&B and soul

-Contemporary R&B had not been as prominent in the early 2010s as it was from the late 1980s to the mid-2000s when new jack swing was a fixture in popular music.
-Slow jams had largely been replaced by dance numbers and pop ballads.
-Contemporary R&B had begun to influence hipster musicians, creating a new genre called alternative R&B. New players had emerged from this subgenre, like The Weeknd, Solange, Blood Orange, SZA, The Internet, Steve Lacy, Kali Uchis, Syd, How to Dress Well, Kilo Kish, Sampha, Lion Babe, Jhene Aiko, Normani, Frank Ocean, Ravyn Lenae, Kehlani, Tinashe, Sabrina Claudio, H.E.R., Tory Lanez, Gallant, Daniel Caesar, King, Moses Sumney, Kelela, dvsn, Jorja Smith, PartyNextDoor, Jeremih, Khalid, Bryson Tiller, Summer Walker, Giveon, and Ella Mai.
+Contemporary R&B was not as prominent in the early 2010s as it was from the late 1980s to the mid-2000s when new jack swing was a fixture in popular music.
+Slow jams were largely replaced by dance numbers and pop ballads.
+Contemporary R&B began to influence hipster musicians, creating a new genre called alternative R&B. New players emerged from this subgenre, like the Weeknd, Solange, Blood Orange, SZA, the Internet, Steve Lacy, Kali Uchis, Syd, How to Dress Well, Kilo Kish, Lion Babe, Jhene Aiko, Normani, Ravyn Lenae, Kehlani, Tinashe, Sabrina Claudio, Jason Derulo, H.E.R., Tory Lanez, Gallant, Daniel Caesar, King, Moses Sumney, Kelela, dvsn, PartyNextDoor, Jeremih, Khalid, Bryson Tiller, Summer Walker, and Giveon.

-A few top mainstream contemporary R&B artists of the 2010s were Rihanna, Chris Brown, Usher, Beyoncé, Bruno Mars, Justin Timberlake, The Weeknd, Trey Songz, Miguel, Bryson Tiller, Alicia Keys, and John Legend.
-There was also a slight revival of soul during the early 2010s, with instrumentalists, such as CeeLo Green, Janelle Monáe, and Adele.
+A few top mainstream contemporary R&B artists of the 2010s were Beyoncé, Trey Songz, Miguel, Alicia Keys, Justin Timberlake and Robin Thicke.
+There was also a slight revival of soul during the early 2010s, with artists such as CeeLo Green and Janelle Monáe.